Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] I will start with the basic design
 - [ ] implement basic authentication

+Today I started a new project.
+I strarted to create a pokemon web app game.
+I want it to be a multiplayer pokemon battle game where you can log in and then create a battle room which your oppenment can join in the lobby.
+As of right now I can register/login and I created a basic design.
+I started to program the game logic.

 ### 05.09.2025
 - [ ] I want to update the design of the WPF application. better colors etc.